-Famous English Egyptologist William Matthew Flinders Petrie (1853 - 1942), was one the first excavators of the Amarna Tablets in 1891-92; later other archaeologists helped to reveal the rest of the documents.
+Famous English Egyptologist William Matthew Flinders Petrie (1853 - 1942) was one of the first excavators of the Amarna Tablets in 1891-92; later, other archaeologists helped reveal the rest of the documents.

 The stele of Merneptah, he uncovered in the first court of Merneptah's mortuary temple at Thebes in 1896, contained the earliest known Egyptian reference to Israel.

 The Merneptah Stele is inscribed on the reverse of a large granite stele originally erected by the Ancient Egyptian king Amenhotep III.